MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-integration.md

 BIG-IP Local Traffic Manager (LTM) is for secure service publishing, while an Access Policy Manager (APM) extends BIG-IP functions that enable identity federation and single sign-on (SSO).

-With integration, you achieve the protocol transition to secure legacy, or non-Microsoft Entra ID integrated services, with controls such as:
+With integration, you achieve the protocol transition to secure legacy, or other integrated services, with controls such as:

 * [Passwordless authentication](https://www.microsoft.com/security/business/identity/passwordless)
 * [Conditional Access](~/identity/conditional-access/overview.md)